richardo2016/fib-typify/README.md

 compile `tsRaw` to javascript, then write to `targetpath`.

-* `compileRawToSandBox: (tsRaw: string, sboxOpts: any, tsCompilerOptions: TSCompilerOptions) => any`

-compile `tsRaw` to javascript, then read it as sandbox.

 * `compileFile: (filepath?: string, tsCompilerOptions: TSCompilerOptions) => string`

 compile content in `filepath` to javascript.